sfritz/ansible-rbenv-role/README.md

 Description:

-- ` rbenv.env ` - Type of rbenv installation.
-Allows 'system' or 'user' values
 - ` rbenv.version ` - Version of rbenv to install (tag from [rbenv releases page](https://github.com/sstephenson/rbenv/releases))
-- ` rbenv.ruby_version ` - Version of ruby to install as global rbenv ruby
+- ` rbenv.ruby_versions ` - List of ruby versions to install
 - ` rbenv_repo ` - Repository with source code of rbenv to install
 - ` rbenv_plugins ` - Array of Hashes with information about plugins to install
 - ` rbenv_root ` - Install path
-- ` rbenv_users ` - Array of usernames for multiuser install.
-User must be present in the system
 - ` default_gems_file ` - This is Rbenv's plugin _rbenv-default-gems_.
 Sets the path to a default-gems file of your choice (_don't set it_ if you want to use the default file `files/default-gems`)

 Example: